H3 receptor antagonist: Narcolepsy

 Narcolepsy is a sleeping disorder which is characterised by chronic sleepiness.
 Cataplexy, hypnagogic hallucinations and sleep paralysis can also be present in narcolepsy.
 H3R antagonism leads to histamine release into the cerebrospinal fluid which promotes wakefulness.
 Therefore, H3R antagonists have been studied in the hope of treating narcolepsy.
 Pitolisant has been approved for treatment of narcolepsy and other H3R antagonists are in clinical trials.

 Alzheimer's disease (AD)

-Alzheimer’s disease is a progressive neurodegenerative disease of the brain.
-Histamine plays a well documented role in AD, however the varying levels of histamine in different areas of the brain make it hard to demonstrate a direct link between histaminergic neurotransmission and AD pathology.
+Alzheimer's disease is a progressive neurodegenerative disease of the brain.
+Though histamine plays a well documented role in AD, the varying levels of histamine in different areas of the brain make it hard to demonstrate a direct link between histaminergic neurotransmission and pathology of AD.
 In vivo studies have shown that a number of H3R antagonists facilitate learning and memory.
 Thioperamide blocks H3R and causes an increase in neuronal histamine release which then modifies cognition processes through H1R and H2R and other receptors (e.g. cholinergic and GABA).
-Degeneration of histaminergic neurons in AD doesn’t correlate to H3R expressions since a large portion of H3R in the brain are located elsewhere deep in cortical and thalamocortical neurons among others.
+Degeneration of histaminergic neurons in AD doesn't correlate to H3R expressions since a large portion of H3R in the brain are located elsewhere deep in cortical and thalamocortical neurons among others.